SaifSyed08/payment-calculator/README.md

 Just paste the raw code from index.html into your site’s HTML editor.

-⭐ Note: This option allows for full customization, making it ideal if you want to make any style or layout edits to fit your website overall.
+⭐ Note: This option allows for full customization, making it ideal if you want to make any personal style or layout edits to fit your website overall.

  ---